 Virtually all of Angkor Wat’s surfaces, columns, lintels and roofs are carved.
 Khmer artwork includes images of Buddha, Shiva, Brahma, Vishnu, Nagas and more than 3000 apsaras, or heavenly nymphs, each of them unique.
 The gallery walls are decorated with nearly 1,000 square meters of bas-reliefs with the inner walls bearing a series of large-scale scenes mainly depicting episodes from the Hindu epics the Ramayana and the Mahabharata.

 If you find this content interesting, please drop us a line, comment in the comment section below or consider sharing on social media.
-We encourage you to question everything and do your own research on the mysteries examined.
+We encourage you to question everything and do your own research.

 Terry Nelson is a freelance writer and adventure traveller with a degree in Journalism from the University of North Carolina at Chapel Hill.